rnsloan/changelog/README.md

 `--formatMessage` start all commit message lines with a hyphen character.
 Default: `true`

 `--large` clone the git repository temporarily to disk instead of in-memory.
-Recommended for repositories with a large history (> 200000 git objects).
+Recommended for repositories with a large history of over 200,000 git objects (`git gc && git count-objects -vH`).
 Default: `false`

 ## Development